WemyssJ/RvTK/README.md

 RvTK installations currently include a **35-day evaluation period**, renewed with every fresh installation while in development, so testers can continue reviewing improvements and providing feedback.

 Feedback, bug reports, and feature suggestions are encouraged via the **inbuilt feedback button within RvTK**, or through the contact details [below](#contact) — including workflow challenges, repetitive tasks worth automating, and tool suggestions.
-We're especially keen to hear from architecture, MEP, and structural teams as RvTK expands beyond its structural engineering roots.

 ---